TL-X-org/TL-V_Projects/README.md

   - 1st CLaaS
   - Xilinx FPGA development

 ## Implementing other ISAs in WARP-V

 WARP-V currently has support for RISC-V, (incomplete) MIPS, and a toy educational ISA.
 PowerPC is also open now and could be implemented, in addition to any other open ISAs.

 ## Neural Net

 Vineet Jain created a simple <a href="https://github.com/vineetjain07/DNN_TL-V">configurable neural network model in TL-Verilog</a>.
 This could follow a similar path to WARP-V w/ a configurator and cloud FPGA implementation.
+The WARP-V configurator is build in a modular fashion to support this easily.

+**Required skills**
+  - Web development (JavaScript, HTML, CSS, React, NodeJS, etc.)
+  - TL-Verilog
+  - M4

+## TensorCore Accelerator for Machine Learning

+Nitin Mishra began this project in Google Summer of Code 2021, mentored by Theodore Omtzigt.
+More in [the repo](https://github.com/natu4u/GSOC_TensorCore) and this [blog post](https://medium.com/@nmishra9/tensorcore-extension-for-deep-learning-41728fc22495).

 ## FractalValley